Big responsibilities can be given to ordinary party workers in BJP: Sukanta Majumdar

 Speaking to ANI over the appointment of Majumdar as the West Bengal BJP chief, Ghosh said: "Party has taken the decision considering the future of the party in the state.
 The responsibility has been given to the deserving person."

-"Party workers were disappointed over the posts that went viral on social media after BJP lost the election in West Bengal.
-But they have gained their confidence back again.
+"The party workers were disappointed over the post-poll violence after the West Bengal polls.
+But they have gained confidence.
 As far as the internal strife is concerned, there can be differences in opinion in any political party, but everyone will work together for the success of the party in the state," he added.
 (ANI)